 Family Programs for Drug and Alcohol Addiction

 For many years it has been consistent with the philosophy of Villa Veritas Foundation to include the family in treatment of the disease of drug and alcohol addictions.
-We offer an in-residence program supporting the families of those afflicted with the disease of alcohol and drug addiction with focus on the healing of relationships.
+We offer a one day program supporting the families of those afflicted with the disease of alcohol and drug addiction with focus on the healing of relationships.

 The family support program consists of an orientation session, education, identifying the roles that families play, group sharing, individual and couples counseling.